 Understanding Output Data Column Names

 The column names that are used in the output dataset are pulled from the input stream with the first alphabetical/numerical value.

 By default, your input data streams are labeled #1 and #2 based on the order you connected them to the Union tool input anchor.
 So, if the column names differ, the output dataset will use the column names from the #1 input dataset.

 If you prefer to use the column names from the #2 input dataset, you can change the Name for the input connections.
 To do so, select the input streams and enter new values in the Name field of the connections.
 The output column names are taken from the connection with the first alphabetical/numerical value in its Name.

 Understanding Output Data Order

 The default output order will correspond to the order you connected your input datasets to the Union tool input anchor.
-See Output Order to learn how to change the order of your output data.
+Go to the Output Order section to learn how to change the order of your output data.